 Islam in France

 Islam is thought to be the second largest religion in France, following Catholicism.
 The greatest number of Muslims immigrated to France in the 1950s to 1960s during the decolonisation period.
 Many of these migrants came from the Maghreb (northwest Africa) – namely Algeria, Morocco and Tunisia.
 Today, France has one of the largest Muslim populations in the European Union.
-For those who migrated to France, many feel as though the religion is a part of their culture.
+For those who migrated to France, many feel Islam is a part of their personal identity and culture.
 Indeed, many of the younger generation of Muslims often embrace Islam as a cultural identity.

 Judaism in France